 - Medium-firm feel

-- Temperature-regulating cover
+- Cool-to-the-touch cover

 Tempur-Pedic, Inc. was founded in 1992 and merged with Sealy Corporation in 2012 to form Tempur-Sealy International (now Somnigroup International).
 The conglomerate owns other sleep brands like Mattress Firm, Dreams, and Sova.